 Management has determined the operating segments (i.e. the trading of softwares and promotion of online technology, the prepaid cards business and the internet payment business) based on the reports reviewed by the chief operating decision maker - the Target Group's directors for making strategic decisions.
 The Target Group's operating business are structured and managed separately according to the nature of their operations.
 The Target Group's chief operating decision makers regularly review its financial information to assess the performance and make resource allocation decisions.
-Since the Target Group has only one business segment of the trading of softwares and promotion of online technology for the three years ended 31 December 2011, 2012, and 2013 and the Target Group's internet payment business accounted for less than 1% of the total revenue for the five months ended 31 May 2014 with no significant operation for the business segment of the trading of softwares and promotion is presented.
+Since the Target Group has only one business segment of the trading of softwares and promotion of online technology for the three years ended 31 December 2011, 2012, and 2013 and the Target Group's internet payment business accounted for less than 1% of the total revenue for the nine months ended 30 September 2014 with no significant operation for the business segment of the trading of softwares segment of the nine months ended 30 September 2014 with no significant operation for the business segment of the trading of softwares and promotion of online technology, no business segment information is presented.